Parliament station: Layout

-Parliament is an underground station with two side platforms.
+Parliament station is an underground station with two side platforms.
 A single Grand Hall Concourse is located immediately above platform level.
 The station's entrances are integrated with the Sun Life Financial Centre and Heritage Place; both lead to the centre of the concourse, with ticket barriers at either end leading to the ends of the platform.

 The Grand Hall Concourse is 15 metres underground, while the platform itself is 19 metres.

 The station features two artworks: Lone Pine Sunset by Douglas Coupland, an installation of brightly coloured panels based on Tom Thomson's The Jack Pine running along the ceiling of the concourse, as well as Trails: home and away by Jennifer Stead, a series of painted metal screens located between the two tracks at platform level.

 Service

 The following routes serve Parliament station as of October 6, 2019: